How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 italki

-The italki platform connects language learners and tutors around the world.
+The italki platform connects Cantonese learners and tutors around the world.
 There are currently over 110 Cantonese tutors to choose from.
-Italki offers a lot of flexibility.
 Since the classes are 1-on-1, you can study exactly what you want and your teacher can create a personalized curriculum.
-You can also take lessons anytime.
-Most teachers offer a discounted trial lesson to see if they are a good fit for you.
-You can also learn more about the platform in this italki review.
+I love italki because you can take lessons anytime and the platform is safe to use.
+Most teachers also offer a discounted trial lesson to see if they are a good fit for you.
+You can learn more about the platform in this italki review.

 Verbling

-Verbling is a similar platform to italki that lets you choose a Cantonese tutor that teaches online classes.
-There are currently only 9 teachers available on Verbling, but they all have excellent ratings from past students.
-You can search their profiles to watch an introduction video, see their qualifications, and check availability.
-Most teachers offer a free trial class so you can see if you enjoy their classes risk-free.
-You can also learn more about the platform in this Verbling review.
+Verbling is similar to italki.
+There are currently only 9 Cantonese teachers available on Verbling, but they all have excellent ratings from past students.
+You can search the tutors’ profiles to watch an introduction video, see their qualifications, and check availability.
+Most teachers offer a free trial class, so you can see if you enjoy their classes risk-free.
+This is my favorite part of Verbling.
+You can learn more about the platform in this Verbling review.

 AmazingTalker

-AmazingTalker is a platform based out of Hong Kong that offers private 1-on-1 tutoring with native Cantonese teachers.
+AmazingTalker is a platform based out of Hong Kong and it offers private 1-on-1 tutoring with native Cantonese teachers.
 You can choose a tutor based on what you want to learn such as Business Cantonese, conversation, and even Cantonese for children.
 You can browse the tutors’ profiles to learn more about them.
-Most tutors offer a discounted trial class to see if they are a good fit for you.
+I included AmazingTalker in this list because the tutors are all qualified and professional.
+Most tutors also offer a discounted trial class.
 Find tutors and learn more about the online courses on the AmazingTalker website.

-Books are a traditional way to learn Cantonese and are very effective.
-Most in-person language classes use books to help guide the class.
-Now, there are many options for self-study.
+Books are a common way to learn Cantonese and that’s because they are proven to be effective.
+Most in-person language classes use books to help guide students.
+Now there are many books available for self-study, as well.
 In addition to practice questions and answers, many books also incorporate additional online practice that allows you to hear how Cantonese is spoken.
-Complete Cantonese, Learn to Speak Cantonese I, and Get Started in Cantonese are favorite choices among Cantonese language learners.
+Complete Cantonese, Learn to Speak Cantonese I, and Get Started in Cantonese are my favorite choices for books to learn Cantonese.

 Commitment: Low